folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 When an invoice is paid, the existing **Pending payment** transaction record type value is updated from type [Pending payment](#viewing-pending-payment-transactions) to type **Payment.** The payment transaction detail pane contains many of the same fields as the [allocation detail pane](#viewing-allocation-transactions).
 Some fields are populated differently for payment transactions:

-*   **Source.** Invoice number or identifier that generated this credit transaction.
+*   **Source.** Invoice number or identifier that generated this payment transaction.
 Click on the invoice identifier to open the Invoices app invoice detail pane for that invoice.
 *   **Type.** Transaction type: Payment.
 *   **From.** Fund name and code for this budget to which this payment was applied.
 *   **To.** This field will be blank for payment transactions.